borkdude/clojure-overstapservice/Alternatief.md

-# Clojure: een volwassen alternatief voor Java
+# Clojure: a mature alternative to Java

-Dit jaar vieren we het 20-jarige bestaan van Java, de populairste programmeertaal van dit moment.
-Tenminste, als we uitgaan van de [TIOBE index](http://www.tiobe.com/index.php/content/paperinfo/tpci/index.html).
-Populariteit verkrijg je echter niet zo maar, en in het begin moesten er wel degelijk zieltjes worden gewonnen.
-Zo werd Java destijds gepositioneerd als een beter alternatief voor C++:
+This year we celebrate the 25th anniversary of Java, which currently is the most populair programming language.
+At least according to the [TIOBE index](http://www.tiobe.com/index.php/content/paperinfo/tpci/index.html).
+The become the most popular programming language is hard, and surely in the beginning people needed to be convinced.
+This is the way Java was positioned as a better alternative to the mainstream language at the time, C++:

 > "We were after the C++ programmers.
 We managed to drag a lot of them about halfway to Lisp."
 >-- Guy Steele, co-auteur van de Java specificatie